 - Continental growth and evolution, and the relationship between the crust and lithospheric mantle over time.
 The use of multiple geophysical datasets, which can jointly constrain crust and upper mantle structure, forms a crucial part of this work.

-- The BP Institute is focusing on multiphase fluid flow through porous media and is located at the Bullard Laboratories.
+- The Institute for Energy and Environmental Flows is focusing on multiphase fluid flow through porous media and is located at the Bullard Laboratories.

 We welcome applications from students with backgrounds in geology, geophysics, physics or mathematics.